github/docs/เนื้อหา/เริ่มต้น/ใช้-github/keyboard-shortcuts.md

 |-----------|------------
 |<kbd>s</kbd> or <kbd>/</kbd> | Focus the search bar.
 For more information, see "[About searching on {% data variables.product.company_short %}](/articles/about-searching-on-github)."
 |<kbd>g</kbd> <kbd>n</kbd> | Go to your notifications.
 For more information, see {% ifversion fpt or ghes or ghae %}"[About notifications](/github/managing-subscriptions-and-notifications-on-github/about-notifications){% else %}"[About notifications](/github/receiving-notifications-about-activity-on-github/about-notifications){% endif %}."
-|<kbd>esc</kbd> | When focused on a user, issue, or pull request hovercard, closes the hovercard and refocuses on the element the hovercard is in
+|<kbd>esc</kbd> | When focused on a user, issue, or pull request hovercard, closes the hovercard and refocuses on the element the hovercard is intended

 ## Repositories